wp-plugins/studypress/readme.txt

 <br>Features:</b><br>
 - Create an unlimited number of courses, lessons and quizzes<br>
+- Buddypress integration<br>
+- Share lesson, quiz and quiz result on social networks (facebook, linkedin, twitter and buddypress)<br>
 - Drag and drop functions that makes easy the creation of lessons and quizzes<br>
 - Quickly add wordpress media to lessons<br>
 - Visualize lessons and quizzes in a professional player<br>
 - Visualize lessons and answer quizzes in a full screen mode<br>
-- Integration of glossaries and notes for lessons and quizzes<br>
+- Integration of glossaries and tags for lessons and quizzes<br>
 - Multi teachers support by integrating wordpress author user role<br>
 - Teachers rights management<br>
+- Timed quizzes<br>
 - Automatic correction of quizzes<br>
 - Automatic quiz reporting for teachers<br>
 - Students can rate lessons and quizzes<br>
 - Support of multi criteria ratings<br>
-- English and French support
+- English and French support<br>
+- A contextual help for teachers<br>

 == Installation ==